Understanding Our Lineage – Pt. 6 – Who Was Linji Yixuan?

 It doesn't matter how deep your spiritual insight is.
 You can transform shadows when they arise.
 I think that is absolutely true, but you're not going to be able to understand what's actually driving the shadows themselves, unless you do relative ego shadow work.

-Deepening Our Understanding of Hakuin - Pt.
+Understanding Our Lineage 4 - Hakuin Pt.
 2

 Hakuin was a genius in the conventional sense of the word.
 His command of textual Zen was outstanding.
 He was a committed dharma patriarch, who lived and breath dharma truth, and he shared this with his students and with his audience.
 In this way, Hakuin brought Zen back into fashion in the early 18th Century.